 Audit and review requirements

-If your charity has high operating costs, you may be legally required to have your Performance Report either audited or reviewed by a qualified auditor.
+If your charity has high operating costs, you may be legally required to have your performance report or financial report audited or reviewed by a qualified auditor.

-Your charity must meet audit or review requirements if your total operating expenditure was:
+Your charity must meet audit or review requirements if your total operating expenditure for each of the previous two years was:

 What's the difference between an audit and a review?